lapalme/pyrealb/README.md

     * `user.js`  : Python helper script.

 * [`IDE`](./IDE) : Integrated Development Environment
-    * `ide.py`: built on the Python *read-eval-print loop*, it imports *pyRealB* to get the realization of an expression, to consult the lexicon, the conjugation and declension tables.
-It is also possible to get a *lemmatization*: i.e. the *pyRealB* expression corresponding to a form.
+    * `ide.py`: built on the Python *read-eval-print loop*, it imports *pyrealb* to get the realization of an expression, to consult the lexicon, the conjugation and declension tables.
+It is also possible to get a *lemmatization*: i.e. the *pyrealb* expression corresponding to a form.
     * `README.html`: documentation and examples

-* [`tests`](./tests) : unit tests of special features of *pyRealB* in both French and English.
+* [`tests`](./tests) : unit tests of special features of *pyrealb* in both French and English.
 Files have the pattern `*_{en|fr}.py`
     * `test.py`: simplistic function to check if a function returns the expected answer and display appropriate message
     * `testAll.html` : run this file to run all tests

 ## Demos

 * `99bottlesofbeer/99bottlesofbeer.py` : simple generation of a classic repetitive text in English.
-* `basketball/sportsettsum.py` : generation of French and English basketball summaries
+* `basketball/sportsettsum.py` : generation of French and English basketball summaries [paper describing the approach](demos/basketball/docs/SportSettSum.md)
 * `dev_example/dev_example.py`: examples of English and French expressions to be realized and checked against expected output,
 useful for debugging when adding a new expression and enabling tracing
 * `evenementsDemo/evenements.py` : Description (in French) of a list of events, it creates HTML.